 Curious what some of the best tips from makeup artists are?
-We’ve got 10 perfect examples for you ahead.
-These are things that makeup artists have revealed to us they do that that we—in our blithe naïveté—had never even considered.
+We’ve got 10 perfect examples for you ahead—things makeup artists have revealed to us they do that we, in our blithe naïveté, had never even considered.
 Suffice it to say our lives have changed for the better since learning them.
 The question is are you ready for this life change?
 If so, keep scrolling to learn from the masters.

 In case you didn’t realize, your trusty balm offers so much more than just hydration.
 Take a cue from makeup artist Daniel Martin and use it as a highlighter or blur out eye shadow for a softer look.
 It also makes any powder blush into a cream one—just tap it on your cheeks after applying blush and then blend it out for a dewy glow.
 (This balm is no longer available, so we recommend Connock Kukui Oil Wonder Balm.)